pviscone/ViscOS_x86_64_v3/README.md

 ## Package list

-Add the packages to install in the txt files in the /archiso/Packages folder or create a new txt files inside the folder.
+Add the packages to install in the txt files in the /archiso/Packages folder or create a new txt file inside the folder.

-You can add also  AUR packages, add them to the /archiso/Packages/AUR/aur.txt file
+You can also add  AUR packages, add them to the /archiso/Packages/AUR/aur.txt file

 #### Arch local repo

-First run the script in ./archiso/Packages/AUR/aur_download.sh .
+First, run the script in ./archiso/Packages/AUR/aur_download.sh.
 It will build a local repo containing all the AUR packages.

 Insert the absolute path of the local repo in ./archiso/pacman.conf